sealingtech/EDCOP-ELASTICSEARCH/README.md

 # Configuration Guide

 Within this configuration guide, you will find instructions for modifying Elasticsearch's helm chart.
 All changes should be made in the *values.yaml* file.
-Please share any bugs or features requests via GitHub issues.
+Please share any bugs or feature requests via GitHub issues.

 ## Image Repository